 We’ll be around nearly nonstop through the holidays and all the way into your Round 2 deadlines.
 Let us know how we can help, Brave Supplicant!
 You got this!
 We know you can do it!

 *Many of you will in fact be writing essays then.
-Because you will read this post when it was published, in the end of November 2018, and you will breezily remain in your comfy State of Denial all the way through until December 21st when you will suddenly realize what needs to be done, and much scrambling will thereupon commence.
+Because you will read this post when it was published, in the first days of December, and you will breezily remain in your comfy State of Denial all the way through until aroundabouts December 21st when you will suddenly realize what needs to be done, and much scrambling will thereupon commence.